co-vid-communication/co-vid-communication.github.io/device_prep.md

 # Co:Vid Device Prepping Volunteer Guide

+## **⚠🛑 Do not share outside of the Co:Vid development team.
+The content is under review and does not represent official positions of any entity or organization.
+This site will be updated as the project develops. **

 ## Overview

-Your goal as a Device Prepping Volunteer is to take a donated device, wipe, install and test Single ready for use inside a Hospital.
+Your goal as a Device Prepping Volunteer is to take a donated device, wipe, install and test Signal ready for use inside a Hospital.

 ## Procedure